int8/monte-carlo-tree-search/README.md

 ```

-### Running MCTS for your own 2 players strictly-competitive game
+### Running MCTS for your own 2 players zero-sum game

-If you want to apply MCTS for your own game your game should derive from
+If you want to apply MCTS for your own game, its state implementation should derive from
 `mmctspy.games.common.TwoPlayersGameState`

 (lookup `mctspy.games.examples.tictactoe.TicTacToeGameState` for inspiration)